 Using Content Clusters for Digital Marketing

-Many eCommerce and affiliate marketing sites use this strategy to drive traffic to their sales pages.
-They will write numerous blog posts about the products they’re selling and use these pages to funnel leads to the sales pages.
+eCommerce and affiliate marketing sites use this strategy to drive traffic to their sales pages.
+They write numerous articles about the products they’re selling and use these pages to funnel leads to the sales pages.

 Bloggers also use content clusters to build their email lists.
 If they can drive organic traffic to specific pages, they can collect email subscribers and build their overall audience.